R1j1t/contextualSpellCheck/README.md

 ## Types of spelling mistakes

 It is essential to understand that identifying whether a candidate is a spelling error is a big task.
-You can see the below quote from a research paper:

 > Spelling errors are broadly classified as non- word errors (NWE) and real word errors (RWE).
 If the misspelt string is a valid word in the language, then it is called an RWE, else it is an NWE.
 >
 > -- [Monojit Choudhury et. al. (2007)][1]

 This package currently focuses on Out of Vocabulary (OOV) word or non-word error (NWE) correction using BERT model.
 The idea of using BERT was to use the context when correcting OOV.
-In the coming days, I would like to focus on RWE and optimising the package by implementing it in cython.
+To improve this package, I would like to extend the functionality to identify RWE, optimising the package, and improving the documentation.

 ## Install